Action News Troubleshooters investigate a minister and businessman apparently hiding violent criminal history

 Koeppen calls our discovery "troubling and upsetting."

-"Our survivors are a valued part of our community and we want to make sure they are safe and protected as well as all individuals and families in our community."
+"Our survivors are a valued part of our community and we want to make sure they are safe and protected as well as all individuals and families in our community," said Koeppen.

 The Troubleshooters will continue checking in with authorities for updates on Commenger.
 We will also continue to ask how and who should fix this hole in our system.